The colorful city famous for its buildings decorated with frescoes and the important mosaic school.

 The city is close to the largest and widest river of the region, the impressive Tagliamento that literally cuts the region in half.
 The fact that Spilimbergo is so close to this river filled with pebbles, has changed completely the fate of this town after the First World War.

 In the twenties, many young boys had lost their fathers who were killed during the Great War.
 To allow them to learn a profession that they could no longer learn from their fathers, a certain Mr. Lodovico Zanini, with the help of the mayor, decided to create this mosaic school.
-The pebbles are used to create the tiny mosaic stones.
+The pebbles from the nearby river are used to create tiny mosaic stones.

 The Mosaic School has become one of the most important mosaic schools in Italy, along with the one in Ravenna.
 The training lasts three years and young people from around the world come here to learn this art.
 Already during the school program, students are used for restoration work around the world.

 VISIT THE NEARBY PROVESANO